Schwungus/caulk/README.md

 ## Rationale

 The Steamworks SDK provides the header `steam_api_flat.h` which declares interoperable interface functions.
-However it isn't pure C, leading to build errors.
-This library mitigates that by generating plain-C bindings to those functions with the help of `steam_api.json`.
+However, it isn't pure C, leading to build errors (duh).
+This library mitigates that by generating a plain-C compatibility layer to C++ types, functions, and methods defined in the SDK, with the help of `steam_api.json`.

 ## Usage